yatish27/yatishmehta.com/_posts/2012-09-12-ruby-rails-companies-in-pune.md

 * [ThoughtWorks:](http://www.thoughtworks.com/)The big daddy of the Ruby on Rails community, ThoughtWorks is known for its innovative recruiting process.
 TW has a very lean and start-up sort of culture.
 Its agile methodologies and pair programming are worth mentioning.
-ThoughtWorks is one of the major software development companies & has  Ruby on Rails development in its Pune office.
+ThoughtWorks is one of the major software-development companies & has  Ruby on Rails development in its Pune office.

-* [RainingClouds:](http://rainingclouds.com/) Young founders, fresh engineers have founded RainingClouds.
+* [RainingClouds:](http://rainingclouds.com/) RainingClouds, founded by young, recent engineering graduates.
 They have started a new innovative product called [Appsurfer](http://appsurfer.com), which lets you check your Android application before you install it.
 It gives you a virtual environment to play with the app before you actually install it.
 They envision it to be the "Youtube for apps".
 Recently started, they use Ruby on Rails as their technology stack.